 The software has undergone some upgrades since it was launched, with the latest version adding HSL color editing motion tracking, text animation, beat-syncing, and more.

 In terms of pricing, the platform is available in two packages – free and premium.
-The premium version is competitively priced and has added more features than the free version, including hardware acceleration, sub-pixel resolution, variety of media types, as well as green screen and extra masking just to name a few.
+The premium version is competitively priced and has added more features than the free version, including hardware acceleration, sub-pixel resolution, a variety of media types, as well a green screen, and extra masking just to name a few.